HL7/US-Core/input/intro-notes/StructureDefinition-us-core-provenance-notes.md

 #### Mandatory Search Parameters:

 The following search parameters, search parameter combinations SHALL be supported.
-Any listed search parameter [modifiers], [comparators], [chains] and [composites] SHALL also be supported UNLESS they are listed as "optional" in which case they SHOULD be supported.:
+Any listed search parameter [modifiers], [comparators], [chains] and [composites] SHALL also be supported UNLESS they are listed as "optional" in which case they SHOULD be supported:

 1. **SHALL** support searching for all US Core Profile resource types  [listed above](#prov-white-list) for a patient and all the Provenance records for those resources using a combination of the `patient` and **[`_revinclude`]** search parameters: